I Got Sick of Getting Rugged, So I Built a Rug-Pull Detection Engine in Rust

 | Proxy Detection | Is this an upgradeable contract that can be swapped out? |

-A contract with a blacklist function, a non‑renounced owner, unlocked liquidity, and a failing sell simulation?
-That’s not ambiguous.
+A contract that contains a blacklist function, a non‑renounced owner, unlocked liquidity, and a failing sell simulation is a clear red flag.

 The Result